 The Company's revenues are derived from: the licensing and sale of systems comprising LanVision and third-party software and hardware components, product support, maintenance, professional services, and service bureau operations.
 Professional services include implementation and training, project management, custom software development and currently are provided only to the Company's customers with installed systems or who are in the process of installing systems.
 Revenues from professional services, maintenance and support services typically are expected to increase as the number of installed systems increase.
 The Company earns its highest margins on proprietary LanVision software and the lowest margin is on third-party hardware.
 Systems sales to customers may include different configurations of software and hardware, resulting in varying margins among contracts.
 The margins on professional services revenues are expected to fluctuate based upon the negotiated terms of the agreement with each customer and the Company's ability to fully utilize its professional services, maintenance and support services staff.
 Revenues from the Company's service bureau operations, which provides high quality, transaction-based document imaging/management services from a central data center, are expected to increase as the number of hospitals outsource services to the Company's Virtual Healthware Services division ("VHS").
 Additionally, revenue from each VHS customer is expected to increase as the volume of archived historical data increases and retrievals of data increases as the systems are fully implemented within a healthcare facility.
+VHS is currently installing its system at The Health Alliance, Inc., a group of five hospitals in the Greater Cincinnati Area.

 The systems and service bureau operations enable hospitals and integrated healthcare networks to capture, store, manage, route, retrieve and process vast amounts of clinical and financial patient information.
-LanVision's systems, which incorporate data management, document imaging/management and workflow technologies, consolidate patient information into a single repository and provide fast and efficient access to patient information from universal workstations located throughout the enterprise, including the point of patient
+LanVision's systems, which incorporate data management, document imaging/management and workflow technologies, consolidate patient information into a single repository and provide fast and efficient access to patient information from universal workstations, wherever located, including the point of patient care.